Residency #9 March 2015

-Thank you to all the artists who applied for Residency 7.
+Thank you to all the artists who applied for Residency #8.
+Applications are now closed.

-Congratulations to Melbourne painter, Rhys Lee who has been awarded the first of our 2014 Residencies.
+Congratulations to Melbourne painter, Rhys Lee who has been awarded the Residency #7 (April 2014).

 The Residency Program